toldandretold/hyperlit/resources/markdown/ToDoList/main-text.md

 ## 1: Table of Contents (TOC)

 TOC updates via a back-end process that launches when a heading tag is added or removed.
 This means passing through added and modified nodes when an editable div is saved.
 If a heading tag is detected, and it is from a removed node, that node should be deleted from a jason file.
-If it is in the added (modified) nodes, it should be added to the jason file, at the correct point.
-(It could be a database table that is used to update a jason file.)
+If it is in the added (modified) nodes, it should be added to the jason file, at the correct point.[^1] (It could be a database table that is used to update a jason file.)

 Should just be, whenever any of these happens, the python script is run again, as it needs to know the correct line number of heading tags.